Vyral/nick-shivers/_posts/2018-09-14-the-market-is-shiftingwhat-does-that-mean-for-sellers.md

 {% include youtube.html %}

-What do sellers need to know in a shifting real estate market?
-Today I’ll discuss four key points sellers should think about.
+<p style="text-align: center;"><em>What do sellers need to know in a shifting real estate market?
+Today I’ll discuss four key points sellers should think about.</em></p>

 What even is a shifting real estate market?
 It doesn’t mean that the market is going crazy, like it did in 2010; it could mean several different things.
 For this discussion, I’ll be referencing the market specifically in Portland and Southwest Washington.